Understand, optimise and manage your operations start-ups

 A crucial first step when restarting a manufacturing process is to document the state of operations ‘as found’.
 Using thorough documentation, enough detail on the state of current processes is needed to ensure a safe start-up.
 During this period, you must consider what is different and what has changed since previous operations were last active.
 This should include equipment, operating conditions, layout and the storage of raw materials.
 Again, the key factor during the documentation stage is in its detail.
 When documenting raw materials, for example, details such as the storage, the potentially adverse effects of environmental conditions and the material’s lifespan should all be taken into account to ensure complete accuracy.

 Additional inspections and reviews of equipment are also necessary during the pre-start-up review.
 During an extended period whereby, operational equipment has not been used, then they must all be investigated to decrease the risk of potentially hazardous incidents.
-It is recommended to walk process lines to examine piping, machinery, leaks via rotating equipment, shutdowns and relief systems.
+It is recommended to walk process lines to examine piping, machinery and leaks via rotating equipment, shutdowns and relief systems.

 Studying previous processes and documenting any changes that have occurred during extended shutdowns is the first step in minimising process safety risk when restarting operations.
 By documenting these changes, an organisation will be better prepared to complete the next stage – the creation of a Pre-Start-up Safety Review (PSSR).